andreas-thor/CRExplorer/website/docs/index.md

 CRExplorer uses data from the Web of Science (Clarivate) or other sources as input.
 Publication sets have to be downloaded (or retrieved) including the references cited.
 The program focusses on the analysis of the cited references (CRs), in particular on the referenced publication years (RPYs).
 Over time, "citation classics" of a field become more pronounced in their RPYs.
 When aggregated CRs are plotted along a time axis (RPYs), one obtains a spectrogram with distinct peaks.
 CRExplorer visualizes this spectrogram, cleans the CRs (disambiguation), and uses a smoothing algorithm to suppress the noise.

-## Example study: Greenhouse Effect
+## Example Study: Greenhouse Effect

 RPYS was developed by Werner Marx, who used it for the first time in the field of meteorology ([see his study on page 11](https://andreas-thor.github.io/CRExplorer/papers/RMetS-Newsletter-2010.pdf)).
 For demonstration of the potential of the method, Figure 1 shows the citation classics concerning the discovery of the greenhouse effect, a basic component of climate change.